jbosstm/quickstart/TXFramework/README.md

     export JBOSS_HOME=~/dev/jboss-as/build/target/jboss-as-7.1.2.Final-SNAPSHOT

 You now have a build of JBossAS enabled for use with the TXFramework and you are now ready to run each of the quickstarts.
+Make sure you have a local copy of these quickstarts:

+    cd ..
+    git clone git://github.com/jbosstm/quickstart.git
+    cd quickstart/TXFramework